 By this time into the semester, students will have a good idea of how their classes are going and what grades they will expect after finals.
-Students who claim to not received ANY grades and to not be aware of how their semester grades will look aren’t being honest.
 This is also a good time to see if there are any academic issues that need to be discussed.
 Parents should NOT try to correct any situations for the college-aged child, but instead offer suggestions.

-For example, if a student is struggling in one class, parents can suggest visiting the campus academic services center, hiring an uppergrad for tutoring, or be watching online videos on the subject.
+For example, if a student is struggling in one class, parents can suggest visiting the campus academic services center, hiring a grad student for tutoring, or be watching online videos on the subject.
 Parents should not email professors themselves.

 Another question parents might ask is if the student has the same college major and career aspirations as when they enrolled in college.
 Yes, it’s only been 3 months since they went off to college if they are freshmen, but many students start thinking about different majors and careers once they are on campus and surrounded by other students and more options.
 Hopefully, parents can speak with the student about changing the chosen major before it’s happened and credits are lost.
 Guiding the student to a career adviser is also an important step.
 Students who are in the junior or senior years of college should start researching career options, networking and speaking with professionals in their chosen field.